Mary Lucretia Creighton

-Mary Lucretia Creighton (February 3, 1834 – January 23, 1876) was born Mary Lucretia Wareham in Dayton, Ohio.
-Creighton was a philanthropist who left a bequest of $200,000 in her will to found Creighton University in honor of her husband, Omaha, Nebraska pioneer banker Edward Creighton.
+Mary Lucretia Creighton (February 3, 1834 – January 23, 1876) was an American philanthropist who left a bequest of $200,000 in her will to enable the founding of Creighton University in honor of her husband, Edward Creighton.

 Biography

-Edward's brother John married Sarah Emily Wareham of Dayton, Ohio; through that couple, Edward met his future wife, Sarah's sister, Mary Lucretia.
-They married October 7, 1856, and two years later had their only child, Charles David.
-He died at age five in 1863.
+Creighton was born with the name Mary Lucretia Wareham in Dayton, Ohio.
+Edward's brother John married Sarah Emily Wareham of Dayton, Ohio; through this marriage, Edward met Sarah's sister, Mary Lucretia, whom he later married.
+They married October 7, 1856.
+Two years later, they had their only child, Charles David, who died at age five in 1863.

 Legacy

-Creighton University presents an annual award called the Mary Lucretia and Sarah Emily Creighton Award.
-Administrators, students, faculty, and staff members who create an environment supportive of achievement for women, who has encouraged women faculty, administrators, staff or students in the development and use of their talents, or who has served as a role model of accomplishment for women.
-Formerly called the Mary Lucretia Creighton Award, it was renamed in honor of Mary Lucretia and Sarah Emily Creighton.
-Sarah Emily was instrumental in the founding of St. Joseph's Hospital.
+Creighton University presents an annual award known as the Mary Lucretia and Sarah Emily Creighton Award, which recognizes administrators, students, faculty, and staff who support the achievement and professional development of women.
+Formerly called the Mary Lucretia Creighton Award, it was later renamed to honor both Mary Lucretia and Sarah Emily Creighton.